nav10003/otl-metromerger/README.md

 - At the bottom of the new file, add this:
   - ;
 - Rename file suffix as .js, place inside local directory, and upload in the Leaflet HTML index template

+5) In Leaflet index template, credit to Alvin Chang for inspiration and functions to display info window data, borrowed from CT Mirror Leaflet visualizations such as http://projects.ctmirror.org/content/2014/05/raceSchools/